tuulbelt/test-flakiness-detector/docs/guide/what-is-it.md

 # What is Test Flakiness Detector?

-Test Flakiness Detector is a zero-dependency tool that identifies unreliable tests by running them multiple times and tracking their failure rates.
+Test Flakiness Detector is a tool with zero external dependencies that identifies unreliable tests by running them multiple times and tracking their failure rates.

 ## The Problem